freezer333/cmps369/index.md

 | [Project 2](https://docs.google.com/document/d/1-5Oigr6RwMwN3gMvgz-oDwA315uuJ7srt8FYPRyhDwE/pub) |  11/18

 # Final Project
 The final project will be due the same day as our scheduled final exam.
-I will announce the full details of the project in mid-November.
+The full details can be found [here](https://docs.google.com/document/d/1lfnxI3C_44m9MwZaBxAtfBb9w6jciJvoIsSQw40mXvg/pub).
+You will show me your running code during the final exam period.
+The final project is **instead** of the final exam.

 # Grading